-Aquascaping Basics: Planted Aquarium Substrate
+Aquascaping Elements: Planted Aquarium Substrate

 In the aquascaping world, there are infinite choices regarding aquarium substrate: you can use clay, gravel, sand, ADA’s Aquasoil and many others.
 In aquascaping especially, your substrate will be fundamental for your end result.
 Why?, you might ask.
 Well, let’s ask a few questions first: